oksusoo1/fireflutter/README.md

 `Unhandled Exception: [firebase_database/permission-denied] Client doesn't have permission to access the desired data.`

 - If you see this error, it means you didn't set the firebase database security rules properly.
-Refer [Firebase Realtime Database Security Rules Installation](#firebase-realtime-database-security-rules-installation).
+Refer [Firebsae Realtime Database Installation](#firebase-realtime-database-installation)

 ## Firebase realtime database is not working